hcp4715/dockerHDDM_Guide/README.md

 Under the `Files` tab, there should be three folders: `work`, `example`, and `scripts`.
 The `work` folder is the local folder mounted in docker container.
 The `example` folder was the one built in docker image, this folder contains several example jupyter notebooks, including `dockerHDDM_tutorial.ipynb`.
 The `scripts` folder contains python scripts that are supporting function unavailable in original HDDM.

+Enter `example` folder, you can reproduce the analysis we presented in the tutorial.

-Enter `work` folder, you can start your analyses within jupyter notebook.
+Enter `work` folder, you can analyze your own data stored in folder `/home/hcp4715/DDM/dockerHDDM_guide` with HDDM (version 0.8).

 ## How this docker image was built
 An alternative way to get the docker image is to build it from `Dockerfile`.